microsoft/vscode-docs/docs/getstarted/settings.md

 // Zen Mode

-  // Controls if turning on Zen Mode also centers the layout.
+  // Controls whether turning on Zen Mode also centers the layout.
   "zenMode.centerLayout": true,

-  // Controls if turning on Zen Mode also puts the workbench into full screen mode.
+  // Controls whether turning on Zen Mode also puts the workbench into full screen mode.
   "zenMode.fullScreen": true,

-  // Controls if turning on Zen Mode also hides the activity bar at the left of the workbench.
+  // Controls whether turning on Zen Mode also hides the activity bar at the left of the workbench.
   "zenMode.hideActivityBar": true,

   // Controls whether turning on Zen Mode also hides the status bar at the bottom of the workbench.